Elite-Modding-Team/ThaumicTweaker/README.md

 ## Enhancements
 **NOTE:** All enhancements listed in this category are enabled by default.

-- **Eldritch Crab:**
-  - Rotates dead Eldritch Crabs all the way to match the death animations of spiders, silverfish and endermites
 - **Focus Effects:**
   - Revamps the cast sounds of certain focus effects to provide better variety (Break, Earth, Exchange, Frost, Heal, Rift)
   - Adds impact sounds to various focus effects that lack any (Break, Earth, Exchange, Fire, Flux , Frost, Heal, Rift)